mattcroat/joy-of-code/posts/svelte-context-with-stores/svelte-context-with-stores.md

 The context API is great if you only want to pass data down a component and its descendants.

-Because context isn't reactive you can pass a Svelte store you can subscribe to as a value.
+Because **context isn't reactive** you can pass it a Svelte store you can subscribe to.

 ```ts:src/lib/components/context.ts showLineNumbers
 import { writable, type Writable } from 'svelte/store'